 Generally speaking, independent living offers the most freedom of all senior care housing options.
 Other options, like assisted care or skilled nursing, are designed for seniors who require increased care and monitoring.

 Residents in a nursing home require around the clock care and monitoring.
 They typically live with more complex health care conditions that require the assistance of a skilled nurse or a physical or speech therapist.
 Some require respiratory care services.
+See what all we offer here:

 Will Medicare or Medicaid pay for independent living?